Can Chickens Eat Oranges? Peel, Pulp, Seeds

 Now that you know chickens don’t need oranges, you may worry about your chickens eating oranges.
 What happens if you already gave your chickens an orange?

 If you willingly gave your chicken an orange, it’s time to review the health benefits.
-There’s no such thing as too much vitamin C.
+No such concept of excessive vitamin C.

 Even though chickens naturally produce vitamin C daily, giving your chickens oranges as a treat wouldn’t hurt now and then.
 Since they have plenty of vitamin C, your chickens’ immune system will kick into high gear.